Report drink and drug driving

-Driving whilst under the influence of alcohol or drugs can impair your ability to drive safely, putting yourself and others in danger.
+Driving whilst under the influence of alcohol or drugs can impair the ability to drive safely.

 If you believe someone is currently driving under the influence of drink or drugs, call 999.